mat-kalinowski/ImpCompiler/README.md

 - <b>g++</b> version 8.2.0,
 - <b>GNU Make</b> version 4.2.1.

-Compiler has been written in C++ language with parser and lexer made from Bison and Flex ools.
+Compiler has been written in C++ language with parser and lexer made from Bison and Flex tools.

 ## Compilation